Fitness Reality 810XLT Power Rack

-Compatible with the fitness reality 1000lb weight bench, although you can use any bench you wish with this power rack.
+Compatible with the fitness reality 1000lb weight bench, although you can use any bench you wish with this power rack

-The Reality Fitness rack has been built to accommodate the 7ft Olympic bar length as all racks should do, the safety bars are solid steel and chromed and are 23″ in length.
+The Reality Fitness rack has been built to accommodate the 7ft Olympic bar length as all racks should do.
+The safety bars are solid steel and chromed and are 23″ in length.

-The thickness of the 2″x 2″ steel frame is 00.86 making it 14 gauge steel, the industry standard is 11 gauge, don’t worry too much about having a lighter gauged steel frame.
+The thickness of the 2″x 2″ steel frame is 00.86, making it 14 gauge steel.
+The industry standard is 11 gauge, don’t worry too much about having a lighter gauged steel frame.

-Powerlifters don’t need to worry too much about depth because the bar mostly travels in a straight line, for squats, presses
+Powerlifters don’t need to worry too much about depth because the bar mostly travels in a straight line for squats, presses,

 Impressive For Price 23″ Pillar To Pillar Depth

 A minimum depth of around 23-24″ between pillars is acceptable, it should give you enough forward and backward space for bar travel, allowing you to curl the barbell comfortably, which is just what the 810XLT has, so a thumbs up here, that’s great to see from an entry-level power rack.

-The 810XLT is a closed power rack, this is exactly what bodybuilders are looking for, it helps give the rack that extra stability and rigidness and importantly allows for a chin-up bar.
+The 810XLT is a closed power rack; this is exactly what bodybuilders are looking for; it helps give the rack that extra stability and rigidness and importantly allows for a chin-up bar.